Aptarvirus/macondo-babe/README.md

 clone the repository or just click on the demo link https://macondo-babe.netlify.app/
 #features
-I have ued the .art and external linking
+I have used the .art and external linking